Incredible India – Is It Really?

 Another important dress etiquette is to cover your butt at all times when wearing form-fitting pants (leggings for example) and to never show any cleavage.
 I know all this sounds very “dictatorial” but it’s best not to attract any unwanted attention (and to respect local customs) – some Indian men can be very intimidating when it comes to staring (read below).

-In Mumbai, being the most cosmopolitan of cities in India, I noticed some Indian women (of all ages) wearing shorts and tank tops (though as a foreigner I do suggest playing it safe by dressing more modestly).
+In Mumbai, being the most cosmopolitan of cities in India, I noticed some younger Indian women and girls wearing shorts and tank tops (though as a foreigner I do suggest playing it safe by dressing more modestly).
 Throughout my travels in India, I actually didn’t always cover my shoulders and felt comfortable not doing so but when I wore a more form-fitting top I usually wore a scarf.
 I have to add that it was very cold in the Northern states so I was covered up more than enough literally from head to toe (not pictured)!

 Did You Know?